 The second thematic section will be devoted to theoretical articles that relate to topics on civic and citizenship education of youth.

 We are inviting authors who will address the challenges of educating young people in the context of secondary analysis of ICCS 2016 data and trend analysis and/or in the context of theoretical concepts and critical debates from the wider field of civic and citizenship education.
-Contributions are welcome to address these challenges in the broader European context, internationally comparable or specific to the example of Slovenia and/or other European countries.
+Contributions to address these challenges in the broader European context are welcomed, whether they be internationally comparable or specific to the example of Slovenia and/or other European countries.

 Article submission timeline: